 DepthOfCoverage: for QC'ing coverage in whole-genome data (WGS)

 DiagnoseTargets: for QC'ing coverage in exome data (WEx)

 For an overview of the major annotations that are used by variant callers to express read depth at a variant site, and guidelines for using those metrics to evaluate variants, please see this document.

 Coverage analysis generally aims to answer the common question: "(Where) Do I have enough sequence data to be empowered to discover variants with reasonable confidence?".

 DepthOfCoverage is a coverage profiler for a (possibly multi-sample) bam file.
 It uses a granular histogram that can be user-specified to present useful aggregate coverage data.
 It reports the following metrics over the entire .bam file:

-For humans, DepthOfCoverage can also be configured to output these statistics aggregated over genes, by providing it with a RefSeq gene list.
+Note that DepthOfCoverage can be configured to output these statistics aggregated over genes by providing it with a RefSeq gene list.

 DepthOfCoverage also outputs, by default, the total coverage at every locus, and the coverage per sample and/or read group.
 This behavior can optionally be turned off, or switched to base count mode, where base counts will be output at each locus, rather than total depth.

 To get a summary of coverage by each gene, you may supply a refseq (or alternative) gene list via the argument

 The provided gene list must be of the following format: